Minkowski Spacetime and QED from Ontology of Time: Lorentz Transformations are Symplectic Transformations

 \subsection{The Electromechanical Equivalence (EMEQ)}

-Since we started our considerations with abstract entities, it is unavoidable to present an {\it interpretation} of the terms (i.e. the observables) derived from these entities.
+We started our considerations with abstract entities.
+It is therefore unavoidable to present an {\it interpretation} of the terms (i.e. the observables) derived from these entities.
+The interpretations themselves can neither be ``derived'' nor be proven to be ``correct''.
+We can only show that they are consistent and meaningful and that they have explanatory power.
+Interpretations make sense or they don't - but they do not exclude other interpretations.

 The transformation properties (\ref{eq_lt1}) and (\ref{eq_lt2}) suggest the introduction of the electromechanical equivalence (EMEQ), as presented in Refs.~(\cite{rdm_paper},\cite{geo_paper}).
 In those papers the EMEQ was merely used as a {\it formal tool} that allows to obtain a descriptive interpretation of symplectic transformations.
 Here we argue substantially and present a derivation of MWEQs.